zalora/styleguide/README.md

     npm run build
     npm start

+## Publish to Github Pages
+    npm run docs
+This command deploys your dist folder to gh-pages branch

 ## Contributing
 Feel free to contribute the content of our styleguide by kindly following our [contributing](CONTRIBUTING.md) guideline.